h2non/imaginary/README.md

 Status Codes  [code:count]      200:300
 ```

-imaginary can deal efficiently with 20 request/sec
+**Conclusion**: imaginary can deal properly up to 20 request/sec,
-cropping an image of 5MB and spending for each request around 100ms
+where it crops a JPEG image of 5MB and spending per each request around 100ms

 ## Usage